 In the days just gone by, seeking help was an arduous exercise in itself.

 Need to find your way from point A to point B through a road never traveled before?
 Pull over and ask the pedestrians, taxi drivers, or even the street hawkers.
 The paper maps couldn’t save you any time, effort, and fuel.
 They weren’t comprehensible to everyone!
-Soon the world had GPS, thankfully.
+Soon with the advancements in information technology, the world had GPS, thankfully.

 Time flew, advancements were made, and the world soon had typewriters and telephones.
 Complaints could be made in minutes, grievances and disappointments were almost immediately communicated, but help still made it a point to arrive late.